cloudlinux/libcare/docs/libcare.rst

  .. code:: console

         $ cd samples/server
-	$ make
+	$ make install DESTDIR=vuln
 	cc -o server server.c -fno-stack-protector -fomit-frame-pointer
-	$ ./server
+	$ ./vuln/server

 2. Now let's install dependencies and build utils.
 Refer to `installation`_ for more details on the installation procedure and supported OSes.

  For RHEL-based distros do:

  .. code:: console